lovebes/forestry-coram-software/content/blog/on-brex-my-thoughts-on-backdrop-powers-that-chose-kotlin-over-elixir.md

 title = "On Brex: My thoughts on backdrop powers that chose Kotlin over Elixir"

 +++
 I'd like to share my thoughts on what probably most people suspected on why Brex dropped Elixir in favor of Kotlin, as in there was probably more than meets the eye.
-Below is strictly my thoughts, and they are probably not correct, but worth pondering ;)
+Below are strictly my thoughts, and they are probably not correct, but I leave it here for your pondering ;)

 This hypothesis is probably why the decision to drop Elixir was made.
 Nevermind the technical reasons - at this time and age, of Discord and WhatsApp showing the limits of scalability, choosing Kotlin over Elixir for technical reasons, especially after existing code, was something I just couldn't fully understand.
 There seemed to be a deeper reason, the backdrop pressure which allowed such decisions to take place.